Taub Fellowship in Aging

 - An enhanced field placement in aging that includes a student-directed, field-based project to promote leadership development for the field of aging.

-- Additional advising from faculty and peers.
+- Additional advising from faculty and peers in the fellowship program.

 - A mark of distinction on your resume.